 Mental Health and the Criminalization of Homelessness

 Young people who are homeless or are living precariously often find themselves being watched by police, socially profiled, and receiving tickets for minor offences.
 These practices disproportionately impact Black, Indigenous, and youth of colour.
-This kind of surveillance creates criminal records for youth who were in foster care who lack proper resources , leaving them at risk of being stuck in a cycle of homelessness and criminal justice involvement.
+This kind of surveillance creates criminal records for youth who were in foster care who lack proper resources and systems support as they learn to live independently, leaving them at risk of being stuck in a cycle of homelessness and criminal justice involvement.

 Towards a More Successful Outcome